HR Policy Team

-Sometimes all of us become unwell and are unable to go to work.
+Sometimes we become unwell and are unable to come to work.
 If you are unwell this is the reporting procedure you must follow.

 On the first day of absence, you must telephone your line manager at the earliest opportunity, or follow procedures in accordance with your department guidelines, normally no later than 20 minutes from the time you are due to start work.
-In exceptional circumstances, where you are too unwell to make a telephone call from a relative or friend can contact your line manager on your behalf.
+In exceptional circumstances, where you are too unwell to make a telephone call, a relative or friend can contact your line manager on your behalf.

 You will be asked to provide details of your illness or injury and indicate how long you might be away from work.
 You should also tell your manager, if possible, any tasks that need to be undertaken whilst you are absent.

-If you were not able to speak to your manager when reporting your absence, your manager is entitled to telephone you at home to clarify any of the details which were provided and to offer support during your period of absence.
+If you were not able to speak to your manager when reporting your absence, your manager is entitled to call you back to discuss your absence.

 Where the absence is a result of an accident at work, you should confirm this to your manager, as they will need to record it appropriately.